Azure/data-api-builder/docs/views-and-stored-procedures.md

 }
 ```

-The `parameters` object is optional, and is used to provide default values to be passed to the stored procedure parameters, if those are not provided in the HTTP request.
+The `parameters` defines which parameters should be exposed and to provide default values to be passed to the stored procedure parameters, if those are not provided in the HTTP request.

 **ATTENTION**:
 1. Only the first result set returned by the stored procedure will be used by Data API Builder.